Mary Pickford Historical Plaque: A Touch of Hollywood in Toronto

-Explore the Mary Pickford Historical Plaque in Toronto, a tribute to the Queen of Hollywood and her lasting impact on the film industry.
+Explore the Mary Pickford Historical Plaque in Toronto, a tribute to one of Hollywood's first icons and a significant part of film history.

 A brief summary to Mary Pickford Historical Plaque